BenjaminEstell/Whisper/README.md

 of the patient's bimodal integration.

 # References
-Portions of this project were significantly influenced by Lammert et al's work on tinnitus reconstruction.
+Portions of this project were influenced by Lammert et al's work on tinnitus reconstruction.
+The getFreqBins function was borrowed from Lammert et al's work.
+The Segmented Smooth function was borrowed from Thomas O'Harver as indicated in the comments in that file.